anairinac/suse_gcloud_intro/README.md

 This will probably look like a blog... on GitHub.
 But I am definitely not writing a blog.
 I like GitHub and versioning.

 Created this repo in order to document and organize scripts concerning my first steps interacting with Google Cloud Platform.
 Particularly its interaction with openSuSE, since it is the OS I use, and sometimes is a bit hard to get enough information on How-To's.
 Hopefully this can help someone else with:

-A. Starting to use the best OS ever aka openSuSE.
+  1. Starting to use the best OS ever aka openSuSE.
-B. Starting to use Google Cloud Platform (like I am doing).
+  2. Starting to use Google Cloud Platform (like I am doing).
-C. Having weird ideas on how they could be using their GitHub account.
+  3. Having weird ideas on how they could be using their GitHub account.
-D. Sharing their stories and code with others.
+  4. Sharing their stories and code with others.

 ## The Start